U.S. Stocks Drop as Oil Market Shudders

 "We're not going to see a quick snapback recovery, or a V-shaped recovery in the U.S. or even in China, where the lockdowns have been largely removed," said David Chao, global market strategist for Asia Pacific ex Japan at Invesco.

-Investors' appetite for risky assets, such as shares, will probably be driven largely by company earnings and economic data, such as industrial production and retail sales, said Andrew Harmstone, head of global balanced risk control strategy at Morgan Stanley Investment Management.
+Investors' appetite for risky assets, including stocks, will probably be driven largely by company earnings and economic data, such as industrial production and retail sales, said Andrew Harmstone, head of global balanced risk control strategy at Morgan Stanley Investment Management.

 "The jury is still out on whether consumption is returning in countries such as China," Mr. Harmstone said.
 "Consumers still look shocked by the virus, but there are gradually improving signs of the country coming back on line."

-Cheaper oil has benefited consumer countries such as China, but for regional markets to do well, there needed to be signs the U.S. economy was getting back on track, Mr. Harmstone said.
+Cheaper oil has benefited consumer countries such as China, but for regional markets to do well, there needed to be signs the U.S. economy is getting back on track, Mr. Harmstone said.

 Write to Caitlin Ostroff at caitlin.ostroff@wsj.com and Frances Yoon at frances.yoon@wsj.com